 A recent study suggests that people tend to take notice of questions.
 If you wish to improve your NPS email and Net Promoter Score survey rates, try using direct and concise questions.

 Choose software that lets you import your contacts and create an email list at both surveys and a global level.
 Save commonly used email content as a template and reuse it in other surveys.

-Your NPS email survey software should let you send and schedule anonymous surveys.
-If you are an organization with customers and employees spread all across the world, your survey software must also support multiple languages.
+Your NPS email survey software should let you send, schedule, and scale from zero anonymous surveys.
+If you are an organization with customers and employees spread worldwide, your survey software must also support multiple languages.

-QuestionPro lets you view the distribution history of NPS emails along with statistics like the number of emails sent, bounced, pending, viewed and batch status.
+QuestionPro lets you view NPS emails’ distribution history along with statistics like the number of emails sent, bounced, pending, viewed, and batch status.
 You can send reminders and increase the response rate of the NPS email survey campaign.